Study: Early Surgery Controls Seizures, Improves Quality of Life

 Temporal lobe epilepsy is the most common drug resistant form of epilepsy.
 The source of the seizures, which can be chronic and debilitating, is one of the temporal lobe regions which reside on either side, or hemisphere, of the brain.

 While surgical treatment has been shown to be effective in reducing seizures, the procedure – which is called a temporal lobectomy and entails removing a part of the temporal lobe – is often only considered after all other medical options have failed.
-Consequently, patients referred for surgery have been living with the condition for an average of 22 years and are often 10 years removed from having been declared “refractory,” meaning that that at least two different antiepileptic drugs have failed to control their seizures.
+Consequently, patients referred for surgery have been living with the condition for an average of 22 years and are often 10 years removed from having been declared “refractory,” meaning that at least two different antiepileptic drugs have failed to control their seizures.
 As a result, by the time patients opt for surgery they have often been living at high level of disability with a loss of independence and diminished quality of life for an extended period of time.

 The study – which is called the early randomized surgical epilepsy trail (ERSET) – was designed to evaluate whether early surgical intervention would not only effectively control seizures but also improve quality of life, and whether or not these benefits would be outweighed by side effects of the surgery, such as a decline in cognitive function.